andersonbrito/openData/brito_2019_HVsDomains/3_domMatrix/README.md

 `domMatrix.py` can be executed using a command line similar to:

 ```
-python domMatrix.py '/path/to/input/files/'
+python domMatrix.py -output dom_matrix.tsv
 ```

-where the input files correspond to those found in the folder `repertoire`, created while running `hmmer2rep.py`.
-Such folder must be placed in the working directory given as input above (`/path/to/input/files/`).
+where the input files correspond to those in the folder `repertoire`, created while running `hmmer2rep.py`.
+Such folder must be placed in the working directory as the script above.
+As a result, `domMatrix.py` will generate as output a matrix of domain counts per taxa.
 See the `examples` directory for more details about input and output files.

 ## Authors